Prof. Matthias Schündeln, Ph.D.

 The Demand for Advice: Theory and Empirical Evidence from Farmers in Sub-Saharan Africa (with Dominik Naeher).
 World Bank Economic Review (forthcoming).

 Development Projects and Economic Networks: Lessons from Rural Gambia (with Simon Heß and Dany Jaimovich).
 Review of Economic Studies 88(3), 2021, 1347–1384.
-Online appendix.
+Online appendix and replication files.

 The Long-Term Effects of Communism in Eastern Europe. (with Nicola Fuchs-Schündeln), Journal of Economic Perspectives 34(2), 2020, 172-191.
 Online Appendix.
 Data set.